MOLM: Mixture of LoRA Markers: Ablations

 \subsection{Mapping Effect}

-Here we provide the detailed block-wise perturbation procedure used to generate the flip heatmaps shown in Figure~\ref{fig:flip-matrices}.
-Starting from a decoded watermarked image $\tilde{\mathbf{x}}$, we iterate over routing blocks.
-For each block $b$, we identify the active adapter path from the routing mask, temporarily replace its weights with random values of the same shape, re-decode the image using the unchanged routing mask, and run the trained extractor to obtain a predicted key.
+Starting from a watermarked image $\tilde{\mathbf{x}}$, we iterate over routing blocks.
+For each block $b$, we identify the active adapter path from the routing mask, temporarily replace its weights with random values of the same shape, regenerate the image using the unchanged routing mask, and run the trained extractor to obtain a predicted key.
 The original weights are then restored before moving to the next block.
-Let $\mathbf{k}\in\{0,1\}^M$ denote the embedded key and $\tilde{\mathbf{k}}^{(b)}$ the extractor output after perturbing block $b$.
+Let $\mathbf{\kappa}\in\{0,1\}^M$ denote the embedded key and $\tilde{\mathbf{\kappa}}^{(b)}$ the extractor output after perturbing block $b$.
 We define the binary flip matrix

 where $F_{b,j}=1$ indicates that bit $j$ flipped when block $b$ was randomized.
+Figure~\ref{fig:flip-matrices} shows the flip heatmaps